 daylight saving time: +1hr, begins first Sunday in November; ends second Sunday in January

-etymology: composed of the words nuku, meaning "residence or abode," and alofa, meaning "love," to signify "abode of love"
+etymology: name is said to be composed of the local words nuku, meaning "residence or abode," and alofa, meaning "love;" it may also mean "the south," describing Tonga's position in relation to most other Polynesian islands

 note: top five import commodities based on value in dollars